 Monopolistic Competition

-Firms have some control over price, but it is limited by the close substitution of similar products.
+Firms have some control over price, but it is limited by the similarity of their offerings, allowing consumers to substitute a more expensive product for a similar, less expensive one.

 Product Differentiation

-There are many examples of product differentiation in modern economies.
+Product differentiation results from differences in product quality, function, design, materials, or workmanship.
+Many examples of product differentiation exist in modern economies.
 Restaurants serve different menu items at different prices in different locations, thus providing varying degrees of time and place utility.
-Furniture stores sell different types of furniture made of different materials such as oak, walnut, cherry, and maple.
-Clothes retailers sell different types of clothing at different prices, where people pay not only for good workmanship, but also for items that suit their taste.
+Furniture stores sell different types of furniture made of different materials, such as oak, walnut, cherry, and maple.
+Clothing retailers sell different types of clothing at different prices, where people pay not only for quality but also for items that suit their taste.

-Books are an excellent example of monopolistic competition because they vary in their prices, quality of workmanship, readability, quality of illustrations or the lack thereof, and differ according to target audience and subjects, such as college textbooks and novels.
-Each major category will have many minor categories and the minor categories are also distinguished by the writing styles of the authors.
+Books are an excellent example of monopolistic competition because they vary in their prices, physical quality, readability, quality of illustrations, or the lack thereof, and differ according to target audience and subjects, such as college textbooks and novels.
+Each major category has minor categories and the minor categories are also distinguished by the writing styles of the authors.

 A new front of monopolistic competition occurs among online retailers.
 In this case, their location does not really matter.
-What matters is the convenience of shopping online, how well the products are described, and reviews of the products by consumers who actually bought the product.
-Other important qualities include trustworthiness of the firm and return policies.
+What matters is the convenience of shopping online, how well the products are described, and product reviews by consumers who actually bought the product.
+Trustworthiness of the firm and return policies are more important for online retailers, especially for retailers without local physical stores.

 Easy Entry And Exit

 Because most firms engaged in monopolistic competition have low capital requirements, firms can easily enter or exit the market.
-However, the investment needed is usually larger than for pure competition, since there is an expense to developing differentiated products and for advertising.
-A primary feature of monopolistic competition is the constantly changing array of products that are competing in the marketplace.
-Firms must continually experiment with product, prices, and advertising to see what yields the greatest profit.
+However, the investment needed is usually larger than for pure competition since money is needed to develop differentiated products and to advertise.
+A primary feature of monopolistic competition is the constantly changing array of products competing in the marketplace.
+Firms must continually experiment with products, prices, and advertising to see what yields the greatest profit.
 Although this leads to productive and allocative inefficiency, the variety of goods offered more than compensates for this inefficiency.

-With easy entry and exit, firms will enter a market where present firms are earning an economic profit and will exit the market where firms are losing money — thus, allowing the remaining firms to earn a normal profit.
+With easy entry and exit, firms will enter a market where present firms are earning an economic profit and will exit the market if they lose money — thus, allowing the remaining firms to earn a normal profit.

 Advertising and Brand Names

-When there are only small differences between products, product differentiation would not be useful unless it can be communicated to the consumer.
-This communication is accomplished through advertising, brand names, and packaging, which are forms of nonprice competition, in that they compel consumers to pay a higher price if they perceive — rightly or wrongly — that the quality is greater.
-Advertising serves to inform customers of the differentiated products and why they are superior over close substitutes.
-Even if there are no differences, as is often the case between store brands and national brands, or between a brand name drug and its generics, a consumer can still prefer one brand over another because of the advertising.
+With only small differences among products, product differentiation would not be useful unless it can be communicated to the consumer.
+This communication is accomplished through advertising, brand names, and packaging, which are forms of nonprice competition.
+They compel consumers to pay a higher price if they perceive — rightly or wrongly — that the quality is greater.
+Advertising informs customers of the differentiated products and why they are superior over close substitutes.
+Even without differences, as is often the case between store and national brands, or between brand-name drugs and their generics, consumers may still prefer one brand because of the advertising.

-Brand names serve to distinguish identical or nearly identical products and to increase the value of advertising in that the brand name serves as an object to which desirable characteristics can be attached.
-Advertising is used to build brand awareness or loyalty to a particular company.
+Brand names distinguish identical or nearly identical products and increase the value of advertising.
+A brand name serves as an object to which desirable characteristics can be attached.
+Advertising builds brand awareness or loyalty to a particular company.

-Advertising may also be used to build a brand image, which is the association of a lifestyle, or words or images that people will associate with the brand, rather than describing specific characteristics of the product itself.
-This type of advertising is often used for products that are mostly differentiated by personal taste, such as the advertising for soft drinks.
+Advertising may also be used to build a brand image, associating a lifestyle or words or images with the brand that people will like rather than describing specific product characteristics.
+This type of advertising is often used for products differentiated by personal taste, such as advertising for soft drinks.
 The bandwagon effect is also often used, where the advertising tries to convey that more people prefer a particular brand.
 Celebrities are often used for this type of advertising.

-The main benefit of brand names to consumers is that it allows them to readily identify the product, and brand names are well protected by law so that competing firms cannot try to deceive customers by closely imitating an established brand name.
-Moreover, brand names give an incentive for the firm to maintain product quality so that the brand continues to be perceived as having value by the consumers.
+Brand names benefit consumers because they can readily identify the product, and brand names are well protected by law so that competing firms cannot try to deceive customers by closely imitating an established brand name.
+Moreover, firms will maintain product quality so that their brands continue to be preferred by consumers.

-Advertising also helps firms in ways besides increasing market share or building brand awareness.
-Advertising can help a company increase the quantity of production, which usually leads to lower prices, since fixed costs are spread over a larger quantity of product.
+Advertising also helps in other ways.
+More sales from advertising help a company to increase production, which usually leads to lower prices, since fixed costs are spread over a larger quantity of product.

 Next: Monopolistic Competition: Short-Run Profits and Losses, and Long-Run Equilibrium